Things to see and do - Baeza

 Tourist attractions Baeza : Things to see and do

-St Ferdinand III had this built on the site of an ancient mosque and it was rebuilt in the 16C.
-The main Renaissance facade is in contrast to the west side where the oldest parts are such as the Luna door (13C) and the huge Gothic rose window (14C). ..
+Ferdinand III had this built on the site of an ancient mosque.
+Behind it, a concatenation of paved inhabited alleys take on a strange and mysterious attraction in the twilight.
+The main Renaissance facade is in contrast to the west side where the old..

 Carmen, 15 E - 23440 Baeza

 Prix Prices from : 34 €

 Featuring a rooftop Japanese Garden with a swimming pool and great views of Baeza, Fuentenueva Hotel blends a historical 19th-century building with contemporary minimalist design.
 Mixing fine wooden floors, metallic details, stone bathrooms and cont..